YeetcoinDev2/yeetcoin-core/doc/README.md

 Distributed under the [MIT software license](/COPYING).
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.
+This project also includes cryptographic scripts written by the Litecoin Core team.